South Carolina vs. Ole Miss odds, line, picks, predictions, best bets from proven model

 The seventh-ranked Ole Miss Rebels look to stay in the SEC championship race when they battle the South Carolina Gamecocks in a key matchup on Saturday.
 The Gamecocks are coming off a 29-22 loss to Alabama, while Ole Miss downed Oklahoma 34-26 on Oct.
 25. The Gamecocks (3-5, 1-5 SEC), who are 13th in the conference, have lost three in a row.
 The Rebels (7-1, 4-1 SEC), who are tied for third in the league, are 5-0 on their home field in 2025.

 Kickoff from Vaught-Hemingway Stadium in Oxford, Miss., is at 7 p.m.
 ET.
-Ole Miss leads the all-time series 10-8, including a 27-3 win last year.
 The Rebels are 12.5-point favorites in the latest South Carolina vs. Ole Miss odds, while the over/under for total points scored is 55.5 via SportsLine consensus.
 Before making any Ole Miss vs. South Carolina picks, check out the college football predictions from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $300 in bonus bets if your bet wins + 3 months of NBA League Pass: